TOP FIVE Danger Zones for dermal filler injections

 Fillers and Staying on Good Terms with Your Mirror

-So dermal filler injections done well can leave you smiling at your mirror – but dermal fillers done improperly can leave you unhappy with the mirror – or sadly, even worse.
+Dermal filler injections that are done well can leave you smiling at your mirror.
+Dermal fillers done improperly can leave you unhappy with the mirror – or sadly, even worse.
 Imagine having a disfigured or scarred face just because your injector used their needle (or cannula) in the wrong zone!

 But before we talk about ‘Filler Danger Zones,’ lets firstly review how dermal fillers are used.